Dalian notes on rational Pontryagin classes: Configuration categories and homotopy automorphisms

 \subsection{The case of restricted cardinalities.}

 These statements have truncated versions.
-We truncate the configuration categories by allowing only configurations of cardinality $\le \ell$, say.
-In that case there is an arrow making the following commutative up to specified homotopies:
+We truncate the configuration categories by allowing only configurations of cardinality $\le r$, say.
+Under the usual severe condition on $K$ and $\partial_0K\subset \partial K$, there is an arrow making the following diagram commutative up to specified homotopies:

-The superscript $(-)^\natural$ means that we have to sacrifice/kill homotopy groups in dimensions $\ge c$, where $c$ depends on $\ell$ and goes to infinity with $\ell$.
-Again this specializes to a diagram of the shape

-It turns out that $\ell=8$ is big enough for our purposes.
-Indeed, the estimates in \cite{WeissSen2} show that killing the homotopy groups of $B\haut_\partial(W)$ in dimensions $\ge 7n-20$ is the price to pay for restricting cardinalities like that.
-But for reasons given below in section~\ref{subsec-kapparevis}, we have the permission to kill anything above dimension $2n+4k$, and $7n-20$ is greater than $2n+4k$ by our assumption on $k$.
+The prefix $\tau_{\le b}$ means that we kill homotopy groups (by Postnikov truncation) in dimensions $>b$.
+The integer $b$ depends on $r$.
+It is advisable to use a functorial Postnikov truncation as in \cite{DwyKaIndag84}.
+The estimates in \cite[Thm 5.4.1]{WeissSen2} show that taking $b$ equal to $(r+1)(c-2)-(\dim(K)-1)$ is safe, where $c$ is the codimension of $L$ in $K$, from the condition which we impose on $K$.
+(Apologies as in remark~\ref{rem-commu} apply; the reference to \cite[Thm 5.4.1]{WeissSen2} only justifies the upper triangle in the diagram, not the lower square which is much easier.
+Note that \cite[Thm 5.4.1]{WeissSen2} uses a relative Postnikov truncation, notation $\wp_{(j+1)(c-2)}$ there, applied to the map